zksecurity/zkbugs/tools/picus/picus_analysis.md

 ### Category 2.
 Unsupported Vulnerability

 Picus only handles underconstrained bugs.
-Currently, all bugs are underconstrained bugs, so none of them is unsupported.
+There are a few logical / business flow related bugs in the dataset so we should exclude them from statistics.

+1. circom/succinctlabs_telepathy-circuits/trailofbits_incorrect_handling_of_point_doubling_can_allow_signature_forgery
+2. circom/semaphore-protocol_semaphore/veridise_no_zero_value_validation
+3. circom/zkopru/leastauthority_previously_correct_ownership_proof_disabled_via_code_changes

 ### Category 3.
 Timeout (100s)